armory/minnaker/readme.md

 ## Troubleshooting

-### You encounter the following error during install: curl: (22) The requested URL returned error: 503 Service Unavailable:
+### You encounter the following error during install: Detected cloud metadata endpoint; Detecting Public IP Address from ifconfig.co (and storing in /etc/spinnaker/.hal/public_endpoint): curl: (22) The requested URL returned error: 503 Service Unavailable

 Minnaker uses `ifconfig.co` to determine your public IP address.
 Sometimes, this service is unavailable.